Client Retention · For Professional Firms

 StoneBrief

-Magazine-quality print, addressed and posted to the list you provide.
+Magazine-quality print, addressed and posted to your full client list — the quarterly issues, the fall invitations, and the year-end card.
 No handling on your end.

 04